 25 Apr Desire a Greener Home?
 Seven Plumbing Features You Won’t Want to Miss

 As trusted service providers to homeowners in Ann Arbor, Canton, Plymouth and surrounding areas of air conditioning, plumbing, and electrical systems, we understand that having a “green” home not only contributes to a safe environment for future generations, it also helps you save money.
-Did you know there are many things you can do throughout your home to save on water usage, thus saving on how much you spend for water each month?
+Did you know there are many things you can do throughout your home to save on water usage, thus saving on how much you spend on water each month?

 Aerators.
 Want to reduce the amount of water you use in the kitchen or bathroom, without sacrificing water pressure?
 Aerators allow the water and air in a faucet to mix.
 This means that you can still enjoy an invigorating shower without using gallons of water.
 Look for them at your local plumbing or home improvement store.